 Ingredients: fenugreek, mustard, chili, coriander, turmeric, cumin, galangal, ginger, fennel, cloves, allspice

 Allergens: May contain traces of celery and mustard

-All spices, whether ground or whole, should be filled in airtight containers.
+Please fill all your spices, whether ground or whole, in airtight containers.
 Whole spices have a longer shelf life than ground spices.
-Please store these containers cool (15 ° C), dry and protected from the sun.
+Please store these containers cool (15 ° C), dry, and protected from the sun.